 Every five years on the anniversary of the end of World War II, the Times Square Alliance holds a Times Square Kiss-In where hundreds of people re-enact the legendary lip-lock between a U.S. sailor and nurse, captured forever on the cover of LIFE Magazine.
 The last event was August 14, 2015 celebrating the 70th Anniversary of the legedary kiss.

 The famous victory kiss occured on August 14, 1945 on Military Island, at the intersection of Broadway and 7th Avenue between 43rd and 44th Streets.

 We invite couples from all generations and of all types to celebrate again in Times Square, in honor of the US Armed Forces and in celebration of the universal ideals of peace, love and hope.
 A special invitation is extended to couples whose kisses bridge boundaries, be they religious, political, racial, national or otherwise, as well as veterans of WWII, returning veterans from the Iraq War, and couples in costumes commemorating the original 1945 kiss.
-The first 200 couples to arrive will receive sailor caps and roses.
-Seward Johnson's 25 foot sclupture of the iconic kiss, "Embracing Peace", will also return to the Square for this year's event.
+The first 200 couples to arrive to the 2015 event receives sailor caps and roses.
+Seward Johnson's 25 foot sclupture of the iconic kiss, "Embracing Peace", also returned to the Square for the 2015 event.

 Please check back here for more details about the next Times Square Kiss-In event.